yaya2devops/bachelor-guide/docs/prompt-poc.md

 \FloatBarrier

-Give the output in code snippet for easy copy paste
+Give the output in code snippet for easy copy paste.
 ```

 ## Step 2: Formatting the Content for LaTeX

 1. I've presented you [my entire conversation history](https://chat.openai.com/share/2754c1e6-7c80-4199-96e6-73c3cbea7ebe) with the chat, leaving you no room for excuses but to get the job done.

 I needed to remove these commands `\documentclass{article}`, `\usepackage{graphicx}`, `\usepackage{float}`, `\begin{document}`, `\end{document}` since they were already present on my page.